443eb9/bevy_entitiles/README.md

 	<img src="./docs/imgs/wfc.png" width="500px">
 </div>

 Due to the lack of optimization and the straightforward implementation of this algorithm, its execution time increases rapidly as the map size grows.
-And the likelihood of failure also increases
+And the likelihood of failure also increases.

 | Size  | Time(avg of 3 tests) |
 | ----- | -------------------- |